iturdikulov/dotfiles/README.md

    cp hosts/volga/default.nix hosts/$HOST/default.nix
    # get some settings from hosts/volga/hardware-configuration.nix too!

-   vim hosts/$HOST/default.nix  # configure this for your system; don't use it verbatim!
+   # configure this for your system; don't use it verbatim!
+   # DON't forget about modules section!
+   vim hosts/$HOST/default.nix

    # Optionally Check / adjust options file (default user name and autorized
    # keys at least)